-On the corner after the Prince of Wales Museum, the Jehangir Art Gallery is where Kala Ghoda's Pavement Gallery artists aspire to exhibit their works.
-It's the most well known art gallery in Mumbai.
-As a result, space is highly sought after and upcoming artists may have to wait four to five years to get a place.
+Jehangir Art Gallery, on the corner of MG Road, is where Kala Ghoda's Pavement Gallery artists aspire to exhibit their works.
+It's the most well-known art gallery in Mumbai.
+As a result, space is highly sought after and upcoming artists may have to wait four or five years to get a place.

 Founded in 1952, the Jehangir Art Gallery is managed by the Bombay Art Society.
 Inside, there are two main wings with separate specialist gallery areas.
 Different shows by contemporary Indian artists are hosted every week.
 Unfortunately, the gallery's iconic Cafe Samovar closed in early 2015.

-The Museum Gallery, located next door to the Jehangir Art Gallery in the Kala Ghoda Art Precinct, is a modern space that's hired out by the Prince of Wales Museum for exhibitions.
-If you like unusual works of arts, don't miss paying this gallery a visit.
+The Museum Gallery, located next door to the Jehangir Art Gallery, is a modern space that's hired out by the museum for exhibitions.
+If you like unusual works of arts, don't miss visiting this gallery.
 The pieces there tend to be rather unconventional and displays are changed every week.
-The Kala Ghoda Pavement Gallery runs along the front of the Gallery as well.
+The Kala Ghoda Pavement Gallery runs along the front of the building as well.

-Rampart Row, located opposite the Museum Gallery and Jehangir Art Gallery, is a restored heritage building that's a relatively new addition Mumbai's Kala Ghoda Art Precinct.
+Rampart Row, located on K Dubash Marg opposite the Museum Gallery and Jehangir Art Gallery, is a restored heritage building that's a relatively new addition Mumbai's Kala Ghoda Art Precinct.
 Opened in 2005, its 12,000 feet of space houses a variety of specialty stores and banqueting facilities.

-Book lovers should step inside the Chetana Book Centre for a wide variety of books on philosophy, religion, arts, natural health, and Indian thought.
-Next door, the Chetana Craft Centre sells beautiful handwoven Indian textiles.
+Book lovers should step inside the Chetana Book Center for a wide variety of books on philosophy, religion, arts, natural health, and Indian thought.
+Next door, the Chetana Craft Center sells beautiful handwoven Indian textiles.
 Actually, Chetana quite dominates the area.
-There's also a Chetana vegetarian restaurant.
+There's a Chetana restaurant that's famous for its traditional vegetarian thalis (platters) too.
 As an organization, Chetana has a long established history of promoting Indian culture.
 Anyone with an interest in India will find a visit to Chetana's stores worthwhile.

 If you're hungry from walking and browsing, you'll be happy to know that some of Mumbai's best restaurants can be found in the Kala Ghoda Art Precinct just opposite the Jehangir Art Gallery.

-Khyber is a treat for meat lovers.
-It serves up reliably good Punjabi/north Indian cuisine in its Afghan inspired interior.
+Khyber is a treat for meat lovers and one of Mumbai's must-try Indian cuisine restaurants.
+It opened in 1958, and serves up reliably good traditional Northwest Frontier cuisine in its Afghan-inspired interior.
 The restaurant isn't very well marked, so you'll probably miss it if you're not looking hard.

-If you want a break from Indian food, Bombay Blue neighboring Copper Chimney offers an eclectic range of cuisine including pasta, sizzlers, Chinese, and Thai.
+If you want a break from Indian food, Bombay Blue next to Copper Chimney offers an eclectic range of cuisine including pasta, sizzlers, Chinese, and Thai.
 There's a gelato shop next to it as well.